Introduction to QCD: Matching at LO and NLO

 Negative weights are not in principle an insurmountable problem.
 Histograms can be filled with each event counted according to its weight, as usual.
 However, negative weights do affect efficiency.
 Imagine a worst-case scenario in which 1000 positive-weight events have been generated, along with 999 negative-weight ones (assuming each event weight has the same absolute value, the closest one can get to an unweighted sample in the presence of negative weights).
 The statistical precision of the MC answer would be equivalent to one event, for 2000 generated, i.e., a big loss in convergence rate.

-In practice, generators like MC@NLO ``only'' produce around 10\% or less events with negative weights, so the convergence rate should not be severely affected for ordinary applications.
-Nevertheless, the problem of negative weights motivated the development of the so-called \Pw\ approach \cite{Frixione:2007vw}, illustrated in \figRef{fig:powheg},
+{MCatNLO|see{Matching}} In practice, generators like MC@NLO ``only'' produce around 10\% or less events with negative weights, so the convergence rate should not be severely affected for ordinary applications.
+Nevertheless, the problem of negative weights motivated the development of the so-called \Pw\ approach {POWHEG|see{Matching}} \cite{Frixione:2007vw}, illustrated in \figRef{fig:powheg},

 which is constructed specifically to prevent negative-weight events from occurring and simultaneously to be more independent of which parton-shower algorithm it is used with.
 In the \Pw\ method, one effectively modifies the real-emission probability for the first emission to agree with the $F+1$ matrix element (this is covered under unitarity, below).
 One is then left with a purely virtual correction, which will typically be positive, at least for processes for which the NLO cross section is larger than the LO one.